rendner/py-plugin-dataframe-viewer/docs/VALIDATING_STYLE_FUNCTIONS.md

 > This will help to improve the quality and stability of this feature.

-As mentioned in [README.md](../README.md#handle-chunks-in-custom-styles) the user has to take some extra care to ensure that custom styling functions behave correctly.
+As mentioned in [README.md](../README.md#handle-chunks-in-custom-styles) the user has to take some extra care to ensure that custom styling functions behave correctly when applied via `Styler.apply`.

 The problem is, how can I recognize that the displayed styled values are not correct?